 The University continues to be at the forefront of research on dementia and aging, with a wide range of research projects recently funded by the Department of Health, NIHR, School for Social Care Research, ESRC, East Kent Hospitals University NHS Foundation and the Leverhulme Trust.
 The University also provides regular evaluations of policy initiatives for clients in the public, private and third sector including securing the evaluation of the prestigious £3 million awarded to Thanet District Council by Big Lottery to improve the lives of older people in Thanet in the Ageless Thanet project.

-The University of Kent will deliver the evaluation of the project and conduct and inform part of the consultation process.
-This will be led by Dr Hannah Swift and Ann-Marie Towers, with assistance from Jacinta Babaian.
+The University of Kent delivered the evaluation of the project, and conducted and informed part of the consultation process.
+This was led by Dr Hannah Swift and Ann-Marie Towers, with assistance from Jacinta Babaian.